-MARCESCENT (mar-SES-ent) - Withering without falling off.
+MARCESCENT (mar-SES-ent) - Withering, but not falling off.

 MARCOTTAGE (MAR-ko-tazh) - The method of vegetative propagation in which a ball of sphagnum moss is bound about the stem of a plant to furnish a congenial medium for the growth of roots.